 And that one statement led me to earn my first $1000 online in just 3 days.
 But that was 10 years ago.

-Now, I earn more than that on a very regular basis…
+Now, I earn more than that in half a day…

 So, how did being humiliated publicly at a marketing event motivate me to be successful?